LxEmily/lxemily.com/src/blog-posts/2019-09-18-gatsby-shenanigans-the-meat-of-this-site/gatsby-shenanigans-the-meat-of-this-site.md

 ### SEO, site metadata, robots.txt

 These aren't exactly set up yet...
-[Here's](https://flaviocopes.com/seo-for-developers/) another cool looking resource.
+Though it seems like a matter of configuring some Gatsby plugins.

 ## Shoutout